-Audit & Management Advisory Services (AMAS) has completed a review of the data security processes and technologies implemented by the Moores Cancer Center (MCC) Information Technology (IT), which is the unit that supports MCC administrative and research computing.
+Audit & Management Advisory Services (AMAS) has completed a review of the data security processes and technologies implemented by Radiation Oncology to manage the network that supports its Encinitas and Moores Cancer Center operations.
 This report provides the results of our review.